Miguel Cabrera shares 'bottom line' reality for Detroit Tigers, worst team in the AL

 "He hates losing," Hinch said Sunday.
 "If he's willing to talk about the team at the height of his personal accomplishments, that tells me all I need to know about Miguel Cabrera.
 He wants to win today's game.
 He wants to have better results.
 He wants to go home happy.
 And I believe him."

+MORE ON OFFENSE: What Javier Báez and A.J.
+Hinch have noticed about Tigers amid slump

-The Tigers' offense ranks 25th in MLB with an 83 wRC+, with 100 being league average.
+The Tigers' offense ranks 25th in MLB with an 83 wRC+ (100 being league average).
 They're last in MLB with 11 home runs and a .087 isolated power percentage, and they're 27th with a .609 on-base-plus-slugging percentage.

-Averaging 3.00 runs per games, the Tigers are in sole possession of the worst scoring offense in baseball — behind the Kansas City Royals (3.04).
+Averaging three runs per game, the Tigers are the worst scoring offense in baseball — behind the Kansas City Royals (3.04).
 League average for run scoring is 4.08 per game.

 Cabrera knows the Tigers must improve before it's too late.